Personal Pronouns in Spanish Grammar

 ¿Y qué necesitas?And what do you need?

-Vos tenés razón.you are right.
+Vos tenés razón.You are right.

 3rd person él, ella,